HOKA Anacapa 2 Mid GTX Hiking Boot Review

 WOMEN'S

-I have the Anacapa Breeze low from the HOKA/Cotopaxi collab and think they are a great hiking shoe that is durable, lightweight and flexible.
-I wore these on a 6 mile round trip to Sandstone Peak that included a few water crossings (they aren’t waterproof, but my feet still didn’t get wet), as well as dirt, rocks, mud and some steep sections with rock scrambling.
+I have the Anacapa Breeze Low, a non-waterproof version of the Anacapa, and think they are a great hiking shoe that is durable, lightweight and flexible.
+I wore these on a 6 mile round trip to Sandstone Peak that included a few water crossings (even though they aren’t waterproof, my feet didn’t get wet), as well as dirt, rocks, mud and some steep sections with rock scrambling.
 I think wearing these with gaiters would be helpful to avoid getting rocks and dirt into your shoes.
 Even though these are low tops shoes and I have weak ankles, I didn’t feel unstable nor did I roll my ankle during this hike.
+But they also come in a Mid version if you would like more support.

-The Anacapa Breeze Low does seem to fit true to size and didn't feel as narrow in the toe box like other Anacapa models.
-These are also much lighter, coming in at 12.4 oz.
-If you prefer a low hiking top shoe that is sturdier than a trail runner vs a high top boot, the Anacapa Breeze Low is a great option.
+The Anacapa Breeze does seem to fit true to size and didn't feel as narrow in the toe box like other Anacapa models.
+Without the waterproof membrane, these are also lighter—coming in at 12.4 oz each—and more breathable.
+If you prefer a non-waterproof shoe that is sturdier than a trail runner, but not a heavy boot, the Anacapa Breeze is a great option.

 MEN'S